-The RSPCA challenges the premise that our organisation has any responsibility to fund enforcement of the Government's legislation.
-We consider the current arrangement to be an outsourcing contract for DPIPWE.
+The RSPCA does not believe that our organisation should have any responsibility for funding enforcement of the Government's legislation.
+We consider the current arrangement to be an outsourcing contract for DNRET.
 The RSPCA provides this service to government at a much lower cost than government would incur in providing a similar level of services internally, and certainly considerably less than the cost of any private company providing a comparable level of service.